1949 Sun Bowl controversy: Sun Bowl segregation history

 The segregation policies of the Sun Bowl were in effect from the first edition of the game—played on January 1, 1935, in El Paso, Texas—through the 1940s.
 This was not unique to bowl games; for example, in 1946 it led to the Penn State Nittany Lions cancelling a regular season away game against the Miami Hurricanes.
-Penn State's two African American players, Wallace Triplett and Dennis Hoggard, would not have been able to participate due to local (Florida) police department rules, and the "incidents" that were expected to occur if they were allowed to play.
+Penn State's two African American players, Wallace Triplett and Dennis Hoggard, would not have been able to participate due to Florida's police department rules, and the "incidents" that were expected to occur if they were allowed to play.
 This reasoning was consistent with the Sun Bowl and other major bowl games of the 1940s.
 It was not until the 1946 game cancellation that people began to put forth the argument that "the ideals of democracy are more important than any football game."
 Another game cancellation occurred in 1947, when the Rollins Tars of Winter Park, Florida, scrapped their homecoming game against the Ohio Wesleyan Battling Bishops.
 The Ohio team included an African American player, and although Rollins had "no objections whatsoever" to playing the game, they cancelled the game after "consulting leading white and negro residents" in their area.

 The Sun Bowl was established in the mid-1930s along with the Cotton Bowl in Dallas, the Orange Bowl in Miami, and the Sugar Bowl in New Orleans.
 While the Sun Bowl historically followed the southern racial segregation policies, the 1949 Sun Bowl made a major contribution to the future desegregation of college sports.